Top of the page

 The laser causes scar tissue that closes the vein.
 After it is closed, a vein loses its source of blood.
 In time, the vein is harder to see.

 A session takes 15 to 20 minutes.
-Usually more than one laser session is needed.
-You might have another session in 6 to 12 weeks.
+You might have more than one laser session.
+You might have another session in a few weeks.

 Risks of laser treatment include:

 You will be able to go back to your daily routine right away.
 You may have a few bruises along the length of the treated vein.
 Your doctor may put a bandage on the area.
 You also may have redness or swelling in your legs for a few days.

 Your doctor will tell you if compression stockings will be helpful for you.